-On this day, we focus our attention on the importance of water for life and the need to preserve this precious resource.
+Join us as we pray, study, and act on the importance of water for life and our need to protect this precious resource.

 - Pollution, drought and changing weather conditions exacerbate the global shortage of clean water as the world's population grows.
-Better, more sustainable management of fresh water resources is becoming critical in order to preserve this precious resource and ensure that the world's most vulnerable people do not experience the brunt of the water shortage.
-According to the UN, this will include creating climate-smart agricultural techniques and better wastewater management.
+Better, more sustainable management of fresh water resources is becoming critical.

 - Oceans and wetlands are a major "carbon sinks," absorbing the extra carbon in the atmosphere.
 Preserving these ecosystems becomes vital as the threat of climate change increases.